1lker/lambda-aws/Readme.md

-# Let's write the content to a README.md file in markdown format

-markdown_content = """
 # AWS Lambda with PostgreSQL (RDS) Integration Guide

 This guide walks through how to configure an AWS Lambda function that interacts with a PostgreSQL database hosted on Amazon RDS.
 It covers essential AWS services such as RDS, VPC, Security Groups, IAM Roles, API Gateway, and more, focusing on console-based setup.